-Accounts will be prepared in the format required by the funding bodies and in accordance with the provisions of the Companies Act 2006.
+Any Subsidiary Accounts will be prepared in the format in accordance with the provisions of the Companies Act 2006.

-The Director of Finance will be responsible for preparing year-end consolidated financial accounts for audit by the external auditors.
+The Group Director of Finance will be responsible for preparing year-end consolidated financial accounts for audit by the external auditors.